maltesermailo/android_kernel_pantah/Documentation/usb/gadget-testing.rst

 	streaming_maxpacket maximum packet size this endpoint is capable of sending or receiving when this configuration is selected
+        streaming_max_uvcrequests upper bound for the number of uvc requests the gadget driver will allocate for sending to the endpoint.
 	function_name       name of the interface
 	=================== ================================================